A passion for welding

 One of Brad’s favorite things about creating these videos for Arc Academy is editing them in way that teaches people the best way to do something — or best shows the process — and that is where his 3D and animation skills come into play.

-Brad incorporates animations into the chalk talk portions of the training series and also works to show the penetration of the weld or arc motion techniques through additional graphics and animations that will be entertaining and educational for anybody watching online.
+Brad incorporates animations into the chalk talk portions of the training series.
+He also works to show the penetration of the weld or arc motion techniques through additional graphics and animations.

 Brad and Steve have big goals for the organization.
 With plans in place to offer Arc Academy locations in several large cities across the United States, the two — with support by Miller — hope to make welding education accessible to everyone.